The strategic intent layer for AI agents

 No tool owns the gap

 Linear tracks tickets.
 Notion holds docs.
+Retrieval hands agents search results, not intent — and spec tools stop at the feature.
 Nothing connects the mission to the ticket, so nothing notices when they drift apart.

 Four levels, each informing the next